 Foods that prevent constipation should also be considered, alongside specific herbs and nutrients that help to balance hormones, such as magnesium and vitamin B6.
 (N.B. it is always advised that you should seek the advice of a qualified healthcare professional to find the most suitable combination of supplements for your needs).

 For more information regarding probiotics and digestive health, read about probiotics and IBS here.

-When selecting a probiotic supplement it is advised that you choose a product based on your own personal requirements and symptoms.
+When selecting a probiotic supplement, choose the one that feels right for you.
 Men and women have the same basic flora in the gut, so gender on its own is not a factor when it comes to selecting the right probiotic for digestive health.
 The only implication of gender on our balance of intestinal flora comes from the effect that the various sex hormones have on it, and the tendency for some women to experience GI upset at certain points in their menstrual cycle.

 You can read more about women and probiotics here: